mnbbrown/mnbbrown.github.io/src/content/blog/2025-03-26-ai-tools-in-python.md

 With the explosion of agent frameworks we’re seeing different approaches to defining agent “tools” in python.
 The two immediately obvious approaches are using the `docstring` or using a `pydantic model` to define the tool arguments.

-> **Opinions wanted**: I don’t have an agent framework to shill, nor do I really have a strong opinion about either… What do you think?
-Comment on Hacker News.
+> **Opinions wanted**: I don’t have an agent framework to shill, nor do I really have a strong opinion about either right now.
+>
+> I also reserve the right to change the pros and cons as they become obvious over time.
+>
+> What do you think?
+Comment on [Hacker News](https://news.ycombinator.com/item?id=43480745).

-### Option 1: docstring
+## Option 1: docstring

-A simple python function with an optional docstring to define additional context (like field descriptions)
+A simple python function with an optional docstring to define additional context (like field descriptions).

 ```python
 def search_customer(postcode: str | None = None):